Conan the Destroyer: Casting

 Arnold Schwarzenegger and Mako Iwamatsu, who played the Wizard of the Mound and narrator in the first film, return for the second film, while Mako's character is now named Akiro.
 Sven-Ole Thorsen, who played Thorgrim in the first film, also returned.
 However, this time, he had to partially cover his face with a mask, as he was playing Togra, a different character.
 Singer Grace Jones played the warrior Zula, the last of her tribe.
 This was the basketball player Wilt Chamberlain's only film role and the debut of Olivia d'Abo, who played the petulant teenaged princess Jehnna.
 David Lander was originally cast to play the foolish thief Malak, but due to his deteriorating health from the onset of multiple sclerosis, he was forced to quit the project, and the part was recast with Tracey Walter.
-Professional wrestler Pat Roach, who memorably played the German Mechanic in Raiders of the Lost Ark and the Thuggee Overseer in Indiana Jones and the Temple of Doom, was cast as crystal palace Man Ape/sorcerer Toth-Amon.
-André the Giant had an uncredited role as the Dagoth monster.
+Two professional wrestlers were cast with Pat Roach as the Man Ape/sorcerer Toth-Amonand and André the Giant with an uncredited role as the Dagoth monster.